-- PacBio recommends that you install the SMRT Link server on networks that are only accessible to trusted users, and discourages installing SMRT Link on public networks. - Do not install SMRT Link using root as the user.
+- PacBio recommends that you install the SMRT Link server on networks that are only accessible to trusted users, and discourages installing SMRT Link on public networks. - Do not install SMRT Link or run SMRT Link services as the root user.

-SMRT Link v8.0 Security Notes
+SMRT Link v9.0 Security Notes

-SMRT Link v8.0 restricts access to the web services API to clients running on localhost (like the WSO2 server that handles authentication and permissions) or remotely using SSL encryption and password-based authentication.
+SMRT Link v9.0 restricts access to the web services API to clients running on localhost (such as the WSO2 server that handles authentication and permissions) or remotely using SSL encryption and password-based authentication.